Hashcracky Guide

 Competitions progress through several stages:

-- Active: Hash lists available for download, submissions accepted
+- Active: Hash lists available for download, submissions accepted.
+A live countdown timer is displayed on the game page showing the remaining time.

 Leaderboards and Scoring